Schwarz-Weiß Essen: Rivalries

-In the past, the local derbies versus Rot-Weiß Essen were big events, sometimes followed by more than 30,000 fans, however since their rivals decline the rivalry has waned in importance.
+In the past, the local derbies versus Rot-Weiß Essen were big events, sometimes followed by more than 30,000 fans.
+However, since Schwarz-Weiß's decline the rivalry has waned in importance.
 Although often clouded in political terms, the "reds" were meant to be left-wing and the "blacks" right-wing, in reality there was no real distinction.
 The rivalry was more based on geography of the city, a north (RWE) versus south (SWE) city divide.